Ernest MacMillan: The Sir Ernest MacMillan Memorial Foundation

 The Sir Ernest MacMillan Memorial Foundation (Fondation commémorative Sir Ernest MacMillan) was founded in 1984 by Sir Ernest's sons, Keith and Ross MacMillan, with a donation from the MacMillan family.
 Additional funds have been obtained through the generosity of other donors.

-The principal goal of the Foundation is to assist young musicians in their advanced education at the graduate level and in so doing commemorate a great Canadian and his unique career.
+The principal goal of the Foundation is to assist young musicians in their advanced education at the graduate level and in so doing commemorate MacMillan and his unique career.

 In 1993, the Foundation played a major role in celebrating the centenary of Sir Ernest's birth.
 The Foundation encouraged many commemorative activities throughout the country, and collaborated with the Music Division of the former National Library of Canada in presenting at Roy Thompson Hall part of the Library's comprehensive MacMillan exhibit.

 The Foundation accepts donations from individuals and organizations interested in furthering the musical arts in Canada through its awards program.